 Concurrently with the closing of the acquisition of the Acquisition 1 Properties from SmartCentres in October, 2003, Calloway entered into development agreements (the "Development Agreements 1") with SmartCentres for the development of additional retail space on the undeveloped lands on each of the Acquisition 1 Properties (the "Acquisition 1 Undeveloped Lands").
 Pursuant to the Development Agreements 1, SmartCentres assumed responsibility for managing the development of additional retail space on the Acquisition 1 Undeveloped Lands and was granted the right for a period of five years from the date of the acquisition (i.e. until October 31, 2008), subject to SmartCentres' option to extend, which has been exercised, for a further five year term (i.e. until October 31, 2013) (the "Acquisition 1 Earn-Out Period"), to earn additional proceeds (the "Acquisition 1 Earn-Out Proceeds") from Calloway on the completion and rental of additional space on these lands (an "Acquisition 1 Earn-Out Event").
-The formula used to calculate the Acquisition 1 Earn-Out Proceeds uses net rents from the new development less proposed management costs divided by a capitalization rate which in all cases exceeds the capitalization rate used to derive the portion of the purchase price allocated to the associated Acquisition 1 Property, with the result that in each instance the acquisition of a new developments.
+The formula used to calculate the Acquisition 1 Earn-Out Proceeds uses net rents from the new development less proposed management costs divided by a capitalization rate which in all cases exceeds the capitalization rate used to derive the portion of the purchase price allocated to the associated Acquisition 1 Property, with the result that in each instance the acquisition of a new development should be accretive to Calloway.
+Calloway provides financing for the development costs of the additional developments.
 Calloway provided a second mortgage on a specific property in the amount of \$10,000,000 as security for payment of the additional proceeds.

-SmartCentres has the right, at its option, to receive up to 40% of the Acquisition 1 Earn-Out Proceeds for any new developments in Units at purchase prices of \$10.00 and \$10.50 per Unit (up to approximately 199,475 and 1,800,000 Units, respectively, in aggregate).
-As at December 31, 2011, SmartCentres has earned \$49.5 million in Acquisition 1 Earn-Out Proceeds of which \$1.9 million has been paid through the issuance of 186,787 Units at \$10.00 per Unit and \$14.0 million has been paid through the issuance of 1,336,532 Units at \$10.50 per Unit.
+SmartCentres has the right, at its option, to receive up to 40% of the Acquisition 1 Earn-Out Proceeds for any new developments in Units at purchase prices of \$10.00 and \$10.50 per Unit (up to approximately 199,475 and

+1,800,000 Units, respectively, in aggregate).
+As at December 31, 2012, SmartCentres has earned \$58.4 million in Acquisition 1 Earn-Out Proceeds of which \$1.9 million has been paid through the issuance of 186,787 Units at \$10.00 per Unit and \$17.6 million has been paid through the issuance of 1,674,501 Units at \$10.50 per Unit.
 On the assumption that it will be able to obtain financing on acceptable terms, Calloway expects that it will raise the needed capital to finance the balance of any Acquisition 1 Earn-Out Proceeds by issuing equity, or issuing mortgages secured against its properties, or by way of advances under operating or acquisition facilities.